Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Nathan's Report

 You reach the kitchen back corridor in 90 seconds.
-Nathan is positioned beside the extractor housing, fire-marshal tabard on, a torch in his hand.
-He's logged the time on his incident sheet.
-Behind him, the line cooks have stopped serving.
-The smoke is faint but visible above the extractor unit.
+Nathan is by the extractor housing, tabard on, torch in hand, incident sheet logged.
+The line cooks have stopped.
+Smoke is faint but visible above the unit.

 Nathan Cole, Night Porter and Fire Marshal